SharePoint/sp-dev-docs/docs/general-development/custom-security-trimming-for-search-in-sharepoint-server.md

 ---
 title: Custom security trimming for Search in SharePoint
-description: Learn about the two kinds of custom security trimmer interfaces, ISecurityTrimmerPre and ISecurityTrimmerPost, and the steps you must take to create a custom security trimmer. ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: fbbf0cc4-e135-426a-9996-34eb954dbd5a
+description: Learn about the two kinds of custom security trimmer interfaces and how to create a custom security trimmer. ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: fbbf0cc4-e135-426a-9996-34eb954dbd5a